Inheritance and Gifting: How to Gift Money to Your Children Legally

 If you regularly make the most of your £3,000 per annum tax-free gift allocation, it’s important to fully understand the 7-year rule because it could potentially impact both the family assets and your estate planning.
 The more you gift, the less your estate could be worth, but on the other hand, the longer you survive such gifts, the less IHT tax will be due.

-You can also make use of your small gift allowance.
-This allowance covers a maximum of £250 per tax year, and you can use it if you haven’t used any other tax allowances for the same child.
+You can also make use of your small gift allowance: this covers a maximum of £250 per tax year, and can be used if you haven’t used any other tax allowances for the same child.

 What other gifts for children are tax free?